 1. J-Bolt kit.
 This is the least-cost option for BCS tractors with tubular-steel bumpers (does not work well on Grillo bumpers due to interference from the “skid” plate made into the Grillo bumpers).
 It allows the operator to clamp any weight/weights with at least a ½” diameter hole onto the front of the engine bumper.
 (The most popular weights for this are 1” center hole “barbell” weight plates, as pictured, which are available virtually anywhere.)
 Maximum recommended total weight is 60 lbs., can consist of anywhere from one to 4 plates of varying weights.
 (That is, the bolt is long enough to accommodate up to 4 plates…however, if you are just using one or two plates, and the “extra” bolt sticks out too far and gets in the way, it can be cut shorter with a hacksaw.)
 Comes on and off the bumper easily, with just one nut.
-NOW SUPPLIED WITH A “WINGNUT”, SO NO TOOLS NEEDED!.
 (KIT DOES NOT INCLUDE WEIGHTS!!
-Weight plates available from us separately, or, most likely you can find them locally, new or used).
+Weight plates available locally, new or used).

 For Grillo (and some BCS) tractors with DIESEL engines: the bumpers on many diesels already have a flat plate with extra mounting holes in the front, so 1” center-hole Barbell-type weight plates can be easily bolted onto them using a bolt, nut and large washers.
-60 lbs. max. recommended weight.
+60 lbs. max. recommended weight on the diesel bumpers.

-IMPORTANT NOTE: Any bumper-mounted weight system must be REMOVED if the tractor is hauled on a truck or trailer, as the “bouncing up and down” of the machine while being hauled can lead to the extra weight on the bumper actually bending the bumper mount.
+IMPORTANT NOTE #1: Any bumper-mounted weight system must be REMOVED if the tractor is hauled on a truck or trailer, as the “bouncing up and down” of the machine while being hauled can lead to the extra weight on the bumper actually bending the bumper mount (especially on BCS bumpers).

 3. Factory-made Front weight kit for BCS tractor model 750. (no photo) This kit is the “factory-made” option for attaching engine-side weight to the BCS 750 tractor, it mounts to brackets already provided on the 750 on the front/top of the transmission housing, right behind the engine.
 It consists of 2 weights (one for each side of the tractor) totaling 76 lbs., but it is less effective than weights mounted to the engine bumper, since the bumper is further from the “fulcrum point” of the tractor (the axle).
 This kit is very nicely made and attaches/detaches relatively quickly with 6 bolts (provided), but it is pricey.
 Most folks will want to go with one of the options above, unless you just want everything “BCS original”.